Chandanraxit07/Telecom_Churn_Analysis/README.md

 Customers with high day minutes and evening minutes tend to churn at a higher rate than do the other customers.

 There is no obvious association of churn with the variables evening calls, night calls, international calls, night minutes, international minutes, account length.

+# RECCOMENDATIONS
+Improve network coverage churned state

+In international plan provid some discount plan to the customer

+Improve the voice mail quality or take feedback from the customer

+Improve the service of call center and take frequently feedback the customer regarding their issue and try to solve it as soon as possible